6 Great University Pages on LinkedIn

 Since 2013, universities have had the opportunity to brand themselves and connect with key constituents (including prospective students) through LinkedIn University Pages.
 These special profiles allow universities to post status updates, showcase the career paths of their alumni, highlight notable alumni, and feature official university groups.
 Schools can even share targeted status updates to niche populations (i.e. senior-level alumni working in the medical industry in Seattle).

-Surprisingly, in doing research for this post, I found that a number of schools fail to capitalize on their LinkedIn real estate.
-Many have barren pages and unmoderated comment sections, only using the the page to post links to press releases or sharing updates just once a month.
+Surprisingly, in doing research for this post, I found that a number of schools fail to use LinkedIn for universities and colleges and capitalize on their real estate.
+Many have barren pages and unmoderated comment sections, only using the page to post links to press releases or sharing updates just once a month.
 Why is this the case?
-I think schools may be uncertain where to place LinkedIn within the greater social media ecosystem… so they pay less attention to it altogether.
+I think schools may be uncertain about where to place LinkedIn within the greater social media ecosystem… so they pay less attention to it altogether.
 To that, I would argue that higher-ed institutions can’t afford to ignore this popular networking platform.
 With thousands of their constituents on LinkedIn, universities without active profiles are missing out on the opportunity to represent their institution online and connect with their most professionally driven students and alumni.

 Lehigh University